AVV RAP

 AVV RAP, in the long form Amsterdamsche Voetbalvereeniging RUN, Amstels, Progress, was a Dutch football club based in Amsterdam, playing in the Netherlands Football League Championship.
 The club existed from 1887 to 1914 and was the first cup champion of the Netherlands in the 1898–99 season.
-However, he club is most famous for being the winners of the first edition of the Coupe Van der Straeten Ponthoz in 1900, one of the world's first international footballing competitions, in which they played and defeated the reigning champions of Belgium, Switzerland and the Netherlands on three successive days.
+The club is most famous for being the winners of the first edition of the Coupe Van der Straeten Ponthoz in 1900, one of the world's first international footballing competitions, in which it played and defeated the reigning champions of Belgium, Switzerland and the Netherlands on three successive days.

 History

 19th century

 It was founded in Amsterdam on 14 November 1887, by members of three cricket clubs, RUN, Amstels and Progress: RAP.

 The team managed to win the Netherlands Football League Championship five times (all of which in the 19th century), including three titles in a row between 1897 and 1899, going undefeated in the latter season (1898–99).
 The dominance of RAP in that season was demonstrated by the fact that HVV Den Haag, who finished second that year, was eight points behind RAP in the end.
-Also in 1898–99, they won the very first KNVB Cup after beating HVV Den Haag 1–0 in the final thanks to a goal from Julius Hisgen, and thus RAP was the first team in the Netherlands to win the league title and the Cup in the same season.
+In that same season, RAP won the very first edition of the KNVB Cup, beating HVV Den Haag 1–0 in the final thanks to a goal from Jan Hisgen, and thus RAP was the first team in the Netherlands to win the league title and the Cup in the same season.